 Hospitals are increasingly concerned with patient ratings and reviews, as well as with outcomes and other quality measures.
 As part of their continuous improvement efforts, many hospitals are working to improve the quality of sleep for patients.
 For example, hospitals have reduced nighttime check-ins and/or improved coordination of nighttime medications.

-Yale-New Haven Hospital has made significant changes in protocol, including: no vital signs, blood draws or medication after 11 p.m. (unless it’s essential); avoiding night time cleaning; soft-soled shoes for staff; and the use of a device that indicates noise levels with colored lights.
+Interestingly, Yale-New Haven Hospital made significant changes in their protocol to help patients sleep.
+For instance, nurses cannot check vital signs, take blood samples, or give medication after 11 p.m. unless it’s essential.
+Additionally, they avoid night time cleaning, and require soft-soled shoes for staff.
+And they use a device that indicates noise levels with colored lights.

 Do these changes help?
 Yes!
 One study evaluated the impact of a new protocol which included an 8‐hour “Quiet Time” – introduced with automated lights‐off and lullaby.
 Additionally, staff monitored noise levels and avoided waking patients for vitals and medications.
 The change in protocol led to a significant decrease in the request for sedatives.